The Informativeness of K -Means for Learning Mixture Models: Results for Spherical GMMs

-which is similar to \eqref{eq: well-sep}, the separability assumption of \cite{vempala2002}.} \end{remark} \begin{remark} {\em The non-degeneracy condition is used to ensure that $\lambda_{\min}>0$.
-When $K=2$, to ensure that $\lambda_{\min}>0$, we only need to assume that the two component mean vectors are distinct.
-In particular, we do not require $\bu_1$ and $\bu_2$ to be linearly independent. } \end{remark}

 The proof of Theorem~\ref{thm: original} is based on Corollary~\ref{coro: main} and various concentration bounds.
+A sketch is provided in Section~\ref{sec: proof_main_thm} while the complete proof is provided in Appendix~\ref{prf: thm: original}.
 Note that both $\tau(\mathord{\cdot})$ and $\zeta(\mathord{\cdot})$ are continuous and monotonically increasing on $[0,\frac{1}{2}(K-1)]$.
 When the mixing weights are skewed (leading to a small $w_{\min}$), we require a strong separability assumption in~\eqref{eq: epsilon_cond}.
-This is consistent with the common knowledge \citep{xiong2009} that imbalanced clusters are more difficult to disambiguate for $k$-means.
+This is consistent with Xiong {\em et al.}~\cite{xiong2009} which suggests that imbalanced clusters are more difficult to disambiguate for $k$-means.
 When $\delta_0$ is small (i.e., the data is well-separated) and $N$ is large (so $\epsilon$ and $t$ can be chosen to be sufficiently small and large respectively), we have with probability close to $1$ that the upper bound on the ME distance given by \eqref{eq: res_origin} is close to~$0$.

 When the ME distance between any optimal clustering for $k$-means $\mathscr{C}^{\mathrm{opt}}$ and the correct target clustering $\mathscr{C}$ of the samples generated from a spherical GMM is small (and thus the implicit assumption of $k$-means is satisfied), we can readily perform $k$-means to find $\mathscr{C}^{\mathrm{opt}}$ to infer $\mathscr{C}$.
 The tightness of the upper bound in~\eqref{eq: res_origin} is assessed numerically in Section \ref{sec: num_exp}.